What about demand tariffs?

 The main direct benefit to individual consumers of demand tariffs is that the usage rates under demand tariffs should be lower than usage rates on a single rate tariff.
 If you're careful about managing your peak demand, you could pay less under this kind of tariff.

-The broader benefit that demand tariffs are designed to deliver is to create a 'price signal' to encourage individual consumers to minimise their usage during peak hours by spreading out their peak time consumption, and by shifting consumption out of peak times and into shoulder and off-peak times.
+The broader benefit that demand tariffs are designed to deliver is to create a 'price signal' to encourage individual consumers to minimise their usage during peak hours by spreading out their peak time consumption to avoid any spikes of intense usage, and by shifting consumption out of peak times and into shoulder and off-peak times.
 The price signal has two parts: a reward of cheaper rates per Kwh, and a punishment of the demand charge that can be significant if you do create high peak load, even once in a billing period.
 Network wide, this is intended to helps reduce peak network load, which helps avoid significant costs for network build and maintenance, which ultimately are passed through to consumers in their power bills.

 The logic behind demand tariffs is that the energy transmission and distribution networks are underutilised nearly all the time, but they must be built and maintained to accommodate very high peak load events such as those heatwave days in summer when lots of air conditioners generate lots of demand all at once, otherwise consumers would experience blackouts during those high demand times.
 Peak load events can drive very high spikes in wholesale energy pricing, and they require extra network capacity to be available, even though may be required only a few times per year.
 Shaving those peak loads down even a little bit can translate into significant savings at the aggregate level, and demand tariffs are one of the ways this can be achieved.